 Working with the Game Loop

 To test the game loop implementation, your game class must now implement draw(), update(), and init() functions.
-This is because to coordinate the beginning and the continual operation of your game, these functions are being called from the core of the game loop—init() function from the loop.start() function, while draw() and update() from the loop.loopOnce() function.
+This is because to coordinate the beginning and the continual operation of your game, these functions are being called from the core of the game loop—the init() function is called from loop.start(), while the draw() and update() functions are called from loop.loopOnce().

 Edit your my_game.js file to provide access to the loop by importing from the module.
 Allowing game developer access to the game loop module is a temporary measure and will be corrected in later sections.